 - Phase 2.
 Investigation of document classification approaches

 - Phase 3.
-AI model for document classification
+AI model for document classification & its accuracy

 - What is a Document Management System?